 China has been turning to seawater reverse osmosis (SWRO) as a way to ease the severe stress on fresh water resources, and ninety percent of Chinese desalination plants use Energy Recovery’s technology to harness fluid flows and pressure energy.
 Watch this video to hear experts in the Chinese desalination industry talk about their experience with Energy Recovery over the past ten years.

-Helping you build customizable projects and share vital information with other stakeholders, Power Model Pro is a secure, easy-to-use cloud-based product configurator tool that allows you to optimize the hydraulic pumping system of a reverse osmosis system using our products.
-From industrial wastewater to desalination projects, this tool gives you the power to design and select suitable Energy Recovery products, project equipment performance, and determine energy consumption.
+Helping you build customizable projects and share vital information with other stakeholders, Power Model Pro is a secure, easy-to-use cloud based product configurator tool that allows you to optimize the hydraulic pumping system of a reverse osmosis system using our products.

 The efficiency and life cycle costs of a plant’s energy recovery technology is critical to both securing SWRO projects and achieving maximum plant profitably through the lowest operating costs.
 Leading international OEM’s such as Acciona Agua, GE Water Process and Technologies, Siemens and Suez Degrémont have selected the PX modular technology for their SWRO projects because it consistently achieves real energy transfer efficiencies— up to 98%, making it the most efficient energy recovery device available today.
 At the core of the PX device is a single moving rotor made of tough engineered ceramic that is unaffected by chemicals, will not corrode, and requires no periodic maintenance.
 Over 80 OEMs are standardizing on PX technology with installations around the world, including plants such as Al Shuaibah III, Barcelona, Chennai, Hamma, Perth, Skikda, Torrevieja and Yuhuan.